garretthurd2/Garrett-Hurds-Portfolio/capstone-fishing-rod-controller/README.md

 *Completed final device w/ new power system and controller.*

-## Full Report
+## Documents

-Full capstone final report (PDF), including all Altium schematics/layouts, team retrospectives, and additional figures, to be added to this folder.
+Full capstone final reports, Critical Design Review presentation, and Preliminary Design Review presentation are included in this folder for viewing.